MicroEJ/docs/VEEPortingGuide/platformQualification.rst

         	</condition>
         </target>

-- Create a ``override.module.ant`` file at the root of the project.
+- Create the file ``override.module.ant`` at the root of the project.
 Add the following content:

   .. code-block:: XML